Samsung to patch Galaxy S8's red display issue, report says

-Many South Koreans received early units of Samsung's Galaxy S8 phones earlier this week, leading to reports of some units having odd, red-tinted displays.
+Many South Koreans received their Samsung's Galaxy S8 phones earlier this week, and soon after some people began reporting that their phones had odd, red-tinted displays.

-It's not yet known when the update will hit, but local media has reported it'll begin circulating next week.
+It's not yet known when the update will hit, but Korean media has reported it'll begin circulating next week.

 Samsung's S8 launch is under the microscope following last year's Galaxy Note 7 fiasco.
 After numerous Note 7's around the world started overheating or catching fire, the electronics giant was forced to recall millions of units.
 It also comes as Samsung Electronics' de facto head, Jay Y. Park, stands trial in a political corruption scandal, in which he's accused of bribing the suspended South Korean president, Park Geun-hye.